Mikejo5000/vsts-docs-pr/release-notes/2018/jul-10-vsts.md

 ---
-title: TBD – VSTS Sprint 137 Update ms.date: 7/10/2018
+title: Microsoft-hosted Linux and macOS agents generally available – VSTS Sprint 137 Update ms.date: 7/10/2018
-description: TBD.
+description: In the Sprint 137 Update of Visual Studio Team Services (VSTS), we remove the "Preview" moniker from our Linux and macOS Microsoft-hosted CI/CD agents and make them generally available.
 ---

-# TBD – VSTS Sprint 137 Update
+# Microsoft-hosted Linux and macOS agents generally available – VSTS Sprint 137 Update

-TBD
+In the **Sprint 137 Update** of Visual Studio Team Services (VSTS), we remove the "Preview" moniker from our Linux and macOS Microsoft-hosted CI/CD agents and [make them generally available](#build-and-release-with-microsoft-hosted-linux-and-macos-agents).
+Along with our Microsoft-hosted Windows agent, you now have a trusted and scalable platform for production builds and releases, no matter what your platform.

+There are a number of other features across Code, Wiki, Package, and Administration.
+Check out the [Features](#features) list below for more.

 ## Next steps